roman-milk/roman-milk.github.io/xxx-mas-carol.md

  There were in a study in some pretty nice house.
 There was a woman passed out on a loveseat, and on the couch next to them, a sexy red-head was riding a man's thick cock.

  "A wife has too much to drink at a neighborhood Christmas party but... her slutty neighbor certainly didn't mind having the opportunity to talk to the passed-out woman's husband, alone."
-Report_Story #5